The Town (2010 film): Plot

-Doug asks Claire to go away with him, and she accepts.
-When Frawley learns Claire quit her job, he taps her phone, shows his file on Doug to her, and threatens to prosecute her as an accomplice after he realizes that they are together.
-Shocked that Doug was one of her assailants, she cooperates with the FBI and breaks up with him.
-He tries to back out of the next heist at Fenway Park.
-Angered, Jem fights him and says that he is in too deep to walk away.
-Fergie then threatens to kill Claire if Doug does not do the job, and he reveals to him that he controlled his father by making his mother an addict, which led to her suicide.
-Doug reluctantly agrees but swears that he will kill Fergie if anything happens to Claire.
+Doug asks Claire to go to Florida, and she accepts.
+She quits her job, unaware that Frawley has wiretapped her phone.
+Frawley shares Doug's criminal file with Claire, and threatens to prosecute her as an accomplice.
+Shocked and distraught, she breaks up with Doug.

+Doug tries to back out of an upcoming $3.5 million heist at Fenway Park, angering Jem and Fergie; the latter threatens to kill Claire if Doug does not partake in the robbery.
+Fergie reveals that he controlled Doug's father by turning Doug's mother into an addict, which ultimately led to her suicide.

-At Fenway, Doug and Jem enter disguised as Boston police officers, steal $3,500,000 in gate cash, and prepare to escape in an ambulance while disguised as paramedics.
-The FBI, having received information from Doug's ex-girlfriend and Jem's single-mom sister Krista, whom Frawley had threatened, surrounds the perimeter with the Boston police and State police.
-Caught in a firefight with FBI SWAT operators, Dez and Gloansy are killed.
-Frawley spots Jem and they exchange gunfire in which Jem is wounded in the leg and takes cover behind a mailbox.
-Determined to not go back to prison, Jem commits suicide by cop by running out with empty guns in hand.
+Doug reluctantly agrees to do the job, but swears he will kill Fergie if anything happens to Claire.
+At Fenway Park, Doug and Jem enter disguised as Boston police officers, with help from an inside accomplice, steal $3,500,000 in gate cash, and prepare to escape in an ambulance disguised as paramedics.

+Unbeknownst to the crew, Frawley had used Doug's ex-girlfriend (and Jem's sister) Krista's drug addiction to turn her into an informant.
+The FBI, tipped off by Krista, surround the perimeter alongside police and state troopers.
+Caught in a shootout with FBI SWAT agents, Dez and Gloansy are killed.

+Frawley later spots Jem, and Jem is wounded in their exchange of gunfire.
+Determined not go back to prison, he commits suicide by cop.
+Doug witnesses his death before escaping in a police cruiser.

-Knowing that Claire is in danger and that he will never escape as long as Fergie is alive, Doug heads to his shop and murders both him and his bodyguard Rusty and calls Claire.
-Watching from across the street via binoculars, he sees the FBI are with her as she tells him to come over.
-At first, he thinks she means to betray him, but she gives a clue verbally to warn him away.
-Doug flees by donning an MBTA uniform and escaping on a train.
-Frawley deduces that Claire tipped him off, but her tip is too cryptic to provide grounds for an arrest.
+Knowing that Claire is in danger, Doug kills Fergie and his bodyguard Rusty.
+After contacting Claire, Doug spots the FBI with her, and she manages to warn him away.
+Doug escapes by donning an MBTA uniform from his uncle, and later grabs a train to Florida.
+Frawley deduces that Claire tipped Doug off, but has insufficient grounds to arrest her.

-Later, while she is gardening, Claire finds a buried bag containing money, a tangerine, and a note from Doug that suggests that she can make better use of the money than he can and that they might see each other again.
-Claire donates the money, in memory of Doug's mother, to refurbish the local ice hockey arena in which Doug once played.
+Later, while Claire is gardening, she finds a buried bag containing money, a tangerine, and a note from Doug suggesting she can make better use of it and that they may meet again one day.
+Claire donates the money, in memory of Doug's mother, to refurbish the ice hockey arena where Doug played.

 From the deck of a small house, Doug looks out over the water, forlorn, but seemingly safe in Florida.

+Alternate ending

+In the Alternative Cut, during his escape from Boston, Doug is confronted by the three men he and Jem assaulted in defense of Claire.
+One of the men asks Doug about the money (implying he knows about the heist, likely from Fergie).
+He and Doug argue, his partners encouraging him to kill Doug.
+The man is reluctant until Doug asks, "How's the leg?" at which point he shoots Doug several times in the street, leaving him to die.
+A later scene shows Claire, still with the money, seeing a news report of Doug's death on TV.